robocomp/robocomp/README.md

     sudo apt-get install yakuake qt4-designer

-Note: RoboComp uses python2 for now, so make sure that you set python2 as your deafult choide if you also have python3 installed on your system.
+Note: RoboComp uses python2 for now, so make sure that you set python2 as your default choice if you also have python3 installed on your system.
 You can do so by adding this line into your ~/.bashrc file and then save it:

     alias python=python2

 Note: One of the main tools of Robocomp, robocompdsl is using pyparsing and the current code doesn't work with 2.4 version of this library.
-With the previous commands we are installing the 2.2 version (python-pyparsing=2.2.0+dfsg1-2).
-If you a have more recent version of pyparsing installed with apt or pip we recomend you to uninstall it and install the 2.2 version.
-You can check your curren version of pyparsing with this command:
+With the previous commands, we are installing the 2.2 version (python-pyparsing=2.2.0+dfsg1-2).
+If you have a more recent version of pyparsing installed with apt or pip we recommend you to uninstall it and install the 2.2 version.
+You can check your current version of pyparsing with this command:

     python -c "import pyparsing; print(pyparsing.__version__)"